reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 ### Creating AWS Resources using Init Hooks

 Localstack gives us the ability to create required AWS resources when the container is started via [Initialization Hooks](https://docs.localstack.cloud/references/init-hooks/).
-We will be creating a `provision-resources.sh` script for this purpose in the `src/test/resources` folder:
+We will be creating a bash script `provision-resources.sh` for this purpose inside our `src/test/resources` folder:

 ```bash
 #!/bin/bash